Lifetime health cover loading in health insurance

 Any new Australian residents or citizens are given 12 months from the date they receive full Medicare Entitlements to take up private hospital cover before incurring any LHC penalties.
 If private hospital cover is not taken out on or before the first-year anniversary from the date of receiving Medicare entitlements, the subject will receive full LHC for each year they are over 30.

-For LHC purposes, any Australian’s who have been living or working overseas are considered equivalent to having held hospital cover for that time abroad.
+For determining your Certified Age of Entry for LHC loading, any Australian’s who have been living or working overseas are considered equivalent to having held hospital cover for that time abroad.
+Think of it as a pause button on your CAE on what it was before you left the country.
 If you were overseas when you turned 31, you will not incur any LHC until returning to Australia.
 A returning Australian is given 12 months from the anniversary of the date they got back to take up hospital cover to avoid full LHC calculated based on your age.
 Those working or living abroad can return to Australia to visit or holiday for up to 90 days before it is considered ‘returning to Australia’.

 If you have recently been living or working overseas and are looking to take up health insurance, you’ll want to organize a Movement Statement from the Department of Home Affairs to provide to your health fund as proof.
 This is officially known as a ‘Form 1359: Request for international movement records’.